smash64-dev/smash64-online/docs/p2p-check.md

 ## P2P Checker

 This tool helps to validate that your port forwarding is configured correctly.
-To use it, launch Project64KSE and host a p2p game, then make sure your IP address and port are correct below and hit Check P2P.
+To use it, launch RMG-K and host a p2p game, then make sure your IP address and port are correct below and hit Check P2P.

 Note that this feature **does not** currently support Autopunch P2P, only port forwarding (manual or UPnP).